 Chief Commissioner of State Revenue

-Cullen Smythe was appointed as the Executive Director of Technical Advisory Service and the Commissioner of State Revenue in August 2016.
+Cullen was previously the Executive Director of Technical Advisory Service and the Commissioner of State Revenue since August 2016.

 Cullen Smythe joined us from KPMG and has over 20 years’ experience in the professional services arena, over 18 years of which has been spent specialising in State taxes across all Australian jurisdictions.

 Cullen’s experience has also covered general revenue, corporate/ commercial and finance law, gained in a number of the ‘Big 4’ and Australian law firms.
 As well, having lived in Asia for a number of years he has experience in legal and business practices of our regional neighbours and an understanding of the difficulties trying to reconcile often conflicting regulatory demands.

 He is a Chartered Tax Advisor and is admitted as a solicitor in New South Wales.